 Naysayers are quick to rant long and hard with the pronouncement that you can't reload the .22 Long Rifle, or that even if you could, it's takes more time and trouble than the process is worth.
 Suffice it to say, the actual history of the world proves these guys dead wrong.
 I know this for a fact because I have been reloading the .22 Long Rifle cartridge for more than a month now.
 And I'm not the only one.

-I used the Sharp Shooter's .22 Long Rifle Reloader Kit.
-With its rim cleaner I meticulously scrape fired debris out of the rim..22 reloading kit which has everything you need to get the job done.
-I inserted the kit's rim cleaner (hooked kind of like a dental pick) deep into a case and dutifully scraped the inside the the rim, displacing the fired primer detritus.
-Then I tap-taped the case upside down on my kitchen table knock outing the debris.
-It only takes about a minute or two.
+I being my reloading adventure by inserted the kit's rim cleaner (hooked kind of like a dental pick) deep into a case and meticulously scraped fired debris out of the inside crevices of the rim.
+Then I tap-taped the case upside down on my kitchen table knocking out the debris.
+The procedure only takes about a minute or two.
 As for the dent made by the firing pin.
 Admittedly, this left a dead spot devoid of priming compound.
 So what?
 I ignored it.

 A half an hour later, once acetone had dried, I charged the primed case with powder.
 The kit includes loading data for both black powder substitute, or smokeless powder.
 Depending on the bullet and the desired muzzle velocity one might load from 1.0- to 1.5- grains of powder, A powder dipper is included to more accurately measure these diminutive charges.
 And there's also a funnel correctly-sized for the narrow .22 case mouth.